-Here is a great example of an easy Aframe shelter, covered with leaves and debris for added insulation and waterproofing.
+Here is a great example of an easy A-frame shelter, covered with leaves and debris for added insulation and waterproofing.

 Swamp Bed Under a Lean To

-Here’s a quick and easy swamp bed that can help get you off the ground in cold, wet, or damp environments.
+Here’s a quick and easy swamp bed that can help get you up off the ground in cold, wet, or damp environments.
 It’s also a great way to get you up off the ground in areas where poisonous critters might be poking around at night.

-Lean To Shelter with Reflector Wall
+Lean-To Shelter with Reflector Wall

-Here is a good example of a Lean To Shelter with a Reflector wall for bouncing heat back into the shelter.
+Here is a good example of a Lean-To Shelter with a Reflector wall for bouncing heat back into the shelter.
 A small fire can be built in between the wall and the Lean To, which allows heat to be reflected back into the shelter.

 Debris Hut using Natural Land Features

 A survival shelter doesn’t have to be fancy to work, and it can often be improvised with existing structures and random materials sourced from the area.
-This Debris shelter uses natural trees and debris that was already in the area to construct a quick and warm place to lay down for the night.
+This Debris shelter uses natural trees and debris that was already in the area to construct a quick and warm place to lie down for the night.

-Lean To Shelter with Raised Bed
+Lean-To Shelter with Raised Bed

 Do you have pictures of shelters that you’ve built?
 Share them with us and we’ll add them to a future story.